Skip to main content

 Do I need to have my prototype reviewed before a usability test?

-Yes, if part of your plan includes showing participants a prototype, you’ll need to have the thing you're testing ready and reviewed by the Collaboration Cycle a week (minimum) before starting your research sessions.
+Yes.
+If part of your plan includes showing participants a prototype, you’ll need to have the thing you're testing ready and reviewed by the Collaboration Cycle a week (minimum) before starting your research sessions.
 This will typically be a Midpoint Review.
 This will ensure that what you’re showing Veterans meets the VA.gov quality standards.

 Can I use a transcription software?